Vlsir/Hdl21Schematics/readme.md

 from hdl21.primitives import Nmos, Pmos
 ```

-This minimal prelude imports the `Nmos` and `Pmos` devices from the Hdl21 primitive library.
+This minimal prelude imports the `Nmos` and `Pmos` devices from the Hdl21 primitive-element library.

 Schematic code-preludes are executed as Python code.
 All of the language's semantics are available, and any module-imports available in the executing environment are available.